Sheepolution/how-to-love/book/chapter18.md

 	for i,row in ipairs(tilemap) do
 		for j,tile in ipairs(row) do
 			--First check if the tile is not zero if tile ~= 0 then
 				--Set the color. .setColor() also accepts a table with 3 numbers.
 				--We pass the table with as position the value of tile.
-	   			--So if tile equals 3 then we pass colors[3] which is {255, 0, 255}
+				--So if tile equals 3 then we pass colors[3] which is {1, 0, 1}
 				love.graphics.setColor(colors[tile])
 				--Draw the tile
 				love.graphics.rectangle("fill", j * 25, i * 25, 25, 25)
 			end
 		end
 	end
 end
 ```

-##Images
+## Images

 So we can make a colorful level, but now we want to use images.
 Well that's easy, just add an image, get the width and height, and draw the image instead of a rectangle.